Junypr/junypr-berries/posts/jupiter.md

 I try to picture you in New York
 though the strongest memories
 the sweetest,
-are of us years ago
-kids in khakis
+are of kids in khakis
 you and your bear paw hands
 eating crackers and cheese
 the way you watched the pink-gold of the sunrise
-reflected off the stucco
+reflect off the stucco
 off the puddles
 off the brown-black of your artist’s eyes
 beautiful.

 But to imagine you then is to erase
 who you are now
-forged, folded
-sharper than a steel blade
-strong but brittle.
+scarred from the scratches I tried to heal
+though they never cut too deep
 I try not to think —
-of the days when you were falling
+of the days when you were falling too fast to catch
-imperceptibly at first
-until you were too fast to catch
 spiraling down the sky
-to the chasm opened by your birth
-ground away by the river of your years

 I blame myself for not knowing
 even if I was too young — I wasn’t
 and it scares me
 knowing me, knowing you,
-it could’ve been me
+how it could’ve been me
 shaking, screaming into the heedless night
 more alike than the friends that fled
 ignorant of the weight of expectation